Proximal Survival Analysis to Handle Dependent Right Censoring: Empirical Illustrations

-as the solution to the full data estimating equation $D(T, X; \theta) = \mathbbm{1}(T > 0.5) - \theta$.
-Each simulated dataset is analyzed using $\widehat \theta_{\text{PEE}}$, $\widehat \theta_{\text{PCE}}$, and $\widehat \theta_{\text{PMDRE}}$.
-We examine the performance of these estimators by reporting biases, empirical standard errors (SEE), average estimated standard errors (SD) based on $B = 200$ resampling-based bootstrap, and coverage probabilities (95\% CP) of Wald type 95\% confidence intervals using $R = 1000$ simulated data sets of size $N = 1500$.
-Here we have verified that $B = 200$ is enough for resampling bootstrap variance estimates to perform well in this case, as indeed shown in the result.
+We examine the performance of these estimators by reporting biases, empirical standard errors (SEE), average estimated standard errors (SD) based on $B = 20$ random weighting bootstrap, and coverage probabilities (95\% CP) of Wald type 95\% confidence intervals using $R = 1000$ simulated data sets of size $n = 1500$.
+Here we have verified that $B = 20$ is enough for random weighting bootstrap variance estimates to perform well in this case, as indeed shown in the result. \citet[Chapter 6]{efron1994introduction} also mentioned that bootstrap with even a small number of replications can usually estimate variance accurately.
 The results are given in Table \ref{tab:simubeta500}.